micker93/Nativeapp/README.md

 # Nativeapp

-This is a brief description about this native app.
+This is a short description about this native app.

-The app is going to be a SIMPLE shoppinglist for people in the average age group.
-The things this app needs to achive that is some of the following things: Big font,simple flow, easy to understand and straight to the point.
-Also so you can save your list and delete.
+The app is going to be a noraml calculator.
+The app will have the same functions as normally, also maybe some more advanced functions.

-The point of this app is to "transfer" the papper shoppinglist to an app.
+The ide is to make the layout look alittle bit diffrent. insted of every button beeing on the same page , there will be categories where the user will choose for example "divison" or "devide".

 Mikael Riissanen